Home

 Some people like a little more spice to their recipes and you can do this to this recipe easily.

-Remove the pepper to a cutting board.
+Place the pepper on a cutting board.
 Cut off the stem and cut in half lengthwise.
 Remove the seeds and veins and dice.

 Other Appetizers